 License

-TiDB appears to have several advantages over OceanBase, particularly in popularity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+TiDB appears to have several advantages over OceanBase, particularly in popularity and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash.
 However, they differ in their additional technology choices: OceanBase uses Python, C, Objective-C, C++, Perl, Lua while TiDB leverages JavaScript, Typescript, JSX, Golang.